lammps/lammps/doc/src/fix_ave_atom.rst

    :doc:`compute property/atom <compute_property_atom>`
    command via its *xu*, *yu*, and *zu* attributes.

-If a value begins with "c\_", a compute ID must follow which has been previously defined in the input script.
+If a value begins with "c\_," a compute ID must follow which has been previously defined in the input script.
 If no bracketed term is appended, the per-atom vector calculated by the compute is used.
 If a bracketed term containing an index :math:`I` is appended, the :math:`I^\text{th}` column of the per-atom array calculated by the compute is used.
 Users can also write code for their own compute styles and :doc:`add them to LAMMPS <Modify>`.
-See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.
+See the discussion above for how :math:`I` can be specified with a wildcard asterisk to effectively specify multiple values.

 If a value begins with "f\_," a fix ID must follow which has been previously defined in the input script.
 If no bracketed term is appended, the per-atom vector calculated by the fix is used.
 If a bracketed term containing an index :math:`I` is appended, the :math:`I^\text{th}` column of the per-atom array calculated by the fix is used.
-Note that some fixes only produce their values on certain timesteps, which must be compatible with *Nevery*, else an error will result.
+Note that some fixes only produce their values on certain timesteps, which must be compatible with :math:`N_\text{every}`, else an error will result.
 Users can also write code for their own fix styles and :doc:`add them to LAMMPS <Modify>`.
-See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.
+See the discussion above for how :math:`I` can be specified with a wildcard asterisk to effectively specify multiple values.

-If a value begins with "v\_", a variable name must follow which has been previously defined in the input script as an :doc:`atom-style variable <variable>`.
+If a value begins with "v\_," a variable name must follow which has been previously defined in the input script as an :doc:`atom-style variable <variable>`.
 Variables of style *atom* can reference thermodynamic keywords or invoke other computes, fixes, or variables